-Students are registered in the PharmD program for the fall term of Year 4, and complete a self-directed course in pharmacy, in addition to all required First Year courses at Rotman.
+Students are registered in the PharmD program for the fall term of Year 4, and complete a self-directed course in pharmacy, PHM488H1 Independent Study Course in Social and Administrative Pharmacy (see course description on page 109).

 Students are also registered in the MBA program (for both the fall and winter terms) and complete all requirements of the First Year of the MBA program.